-But now we see how inadequate that demand is.
+But we came to see how inadequate that demand is.
 The endocannabinoid system is about to be added to the curriculum.
-The MCPHS class described by Matt Metcalf is surely a harbinger of many more to come in the period ahead.
+The MCPHS class described by Matt Metcalf is surely a harbinger of many more to come in the era of quasi-legalization.

-The problem is: who will determine the content?
-Metcalf declares, "The entire course is based on what the primary, peer-reviewed, research literature has revealed about medical applications for cannabis and drugs targeting the endocannabinoid receptor system."
+The key question is: who will determine the content?
+Metcalf declares, "The entire course is based on what the primary, peerreviewed, research literature has revealed about medical applications for cannabis and drugs targeting the endocannabinoid receptor system."

-But Barbara Weiland's powerful critique of the primary, peer-reviewed research literature based on neuroimaging reminds us how unscientific that literature actually is.
+But Barbara Weiland's powerful critique

+of the primary, peer-reviewed research literature based on neuroimaging reminds us how unscientific that literature actually is.

 We also intended to join the chorus of praise for Sanjay Gupta.
 His "Weed" Specials on CNN brought cannabidiol to the attention of the American people, and he acknowledged having been systematically miseducated on the subject of marijuana.

-But he also paid homage to Dr. Staci Gruber at McLean's Hospital, New England headquarters of the psychiatric establishment (a wholly owned subsidiary of Big PhRMA).
+Grateful that Gupta publicized Charlotte Figi's improvement, we downplayed the signficance of his homage to Dr. Staci Gruber at McLean's Hospital (New England headquarters of the psychiatric establishment, a subsidiary of Big PhRMA).